Linda Murphy ...Unique Real Estate Offerings

 2. Make sure clients coming through have the capability to write an offer without the contingency of the sale of another property they own.
 If their home is already "under contract" I recommend allowing them through; but if their home is simply on the market, you could be wasting your time.

-3. Ask your agent to arrange for certain hours convenient to you.
+3. Ask your agent to arrange for certain hours convenient to you for all showings.

 4. Pricing is the key.
 You may have your home on the market for many months if your property is even 10% overpriced.
 Listen to your agent: we're the experts.
 It's fine to start a little high but after 30 days with normal showings and no offer, a price reduction is in order.
 Interview at least three agents who are top sellers in your particular area and get a feel for pricing from all three.
 You'll see a pattern emerging regarding a fair price.

-6. Make sure your home is posted on the web with many pictures.
-The web is quickly becoming a huge source of home sales.
+6. Make sure your home is posted on the web with much detail and many pictures.
+The web is the largest source of home sales other than MLS.

 8. Make sure your home shows to its best advantage.
 You may need to stage your home with furniture.
 It's best to show the home as simply as possible without any clutter.
 Many things should be packed up before you start showing your home.
 Make your home look and feel comfortable, warm and cozy, not cold and sterile.
 Remember, most home sales are emotional!